Hodge residential mortgage for over 50s

 Yes.
 All of our mortgages are only available through Mortgages Advisers.
 If you don’t have an adviser, you can use unbiased.co.uk to start your search.

-This means that with a 50+ mortgage, as long as you’ve kept up with your payments, the final amount you owe us will always be the same as the amount you initially borrowed, regardless of whether your home goes up or down in value.
+For 50+ interest only a repayment strategy is required for when your mortgage ends.
+As long as you’ve kept up with your payments, the final amount you owe us will always be the same as the amount you initially borrowed, regardless of whether your home goes up or down in value.